 Sorge had so successfully ingratiated himself with the German diplomatic community in Japan that he was allowed to work out of the German embassy, giving him access to confidential files.
 At the same time, he also befriended Japanese government officials, attempting to convince them not to go to war with the Soviet Union.

 In May 1941, Sorge reported back to Moscow that Hitler was planning an invasion of the Soviet Union, and that 170 divisions were preparing to invade on June 20, but Stalin ignored the warning.
 Sorge was also able to report, in August 1941, that Japan had plans to attack targets in the South Pacific, not in the Soviet Union.
-This enabled Stalin to remove troops from the Manchurian border, freeing them up for when the Germans finally invaded, as there would be no “eastern front.”
+This enabled Stalin to remove troops from the Manchurian border, freeing them up to partake in a counterattack against Germany before the gates of Moscow.

 But Sorge’s brilliant spy career came to an end on October 18, 1941, when Japanese counterintelligence exposed his operation and he was arrested, along with 34 members of his ring.
 He was finally hanged in 1944.
 Twenty years later, he was officially declared a Hero of the Soviet Union.